Noticing error code 229 on your Lennox® furnace?

-It’s important to let a pro like one from BW/Cook Service Experts in Elkhart work on repairing or replacing this part.
+It’s important to let a pro like one from BW/Cook Service Experts in Elkhart finish repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.

 We want you to be fully satisfied with our furnace repair in Elkhart.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and work more efficiently.
 These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

 Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds after.

 Your HVAC will indicates something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.